franioli/stonexgps/docs/index.md

-# Welcome to impreproc
+# Welcome to Python Project Template

-A Python library for batch preprocessing of large datasets of images, e.g., acquired by several UAVs photogrammetric flights with DJI drones.
+This is an empty Python project template that can be used as a starting point for new projects.